 Wine is one of those things that provides different experiences for different people.
 Many will enjoy an occasional glass of wine with dinner, but never take their interest any further.
-Others, though, cannot get enough (in a good way) and seek out destinations around the world so they can travel to the birthplace of their favorite wine.
+Others, though, cannot get enough (in a good way) and seek out destinations worldwide so they can travel to the birthplace of their favorite wine.
 In some cases, experiences are forged – think swirling a glass of Cabernet in a lush French vineyard – that will never leave you.
-Follow us in this journey and discover top wine.
+Follow us on this journey and discover top wine.

 Visiting the home of famous wines adds to the magic of drinking it – come along as we take a look at five of the top wine destinations around the world.

 Argentina has recently established itself as one of the top wine-producing regions in the world.
 The country is known for its exceptional Malbec, along with Cabernet Sauvignon and Syrah.
-Mendoza features many wineries offering tastings, tours and even dinners, but you must book in advance because they all require reservations.
-If you want try a spontaneous trip, go to Vines of Mendoza just off the main town square to get more info and try some tastings.
-Another good introduction is a half-day wine tasting tour of the area.
+Mendoza features many wineries offering tastings, tours, and dinners, but you must book in advance because they all require reservations.
+If you want to try a spontaneous trip, go to Vines of Mendoza just off the main town square to get more info and try some tastings.
+Another good introduction is a half-day wine-tasting tour of the area.

 Napa and Sonoma, California

 Napa Valley and Sonoma are the hottest wine spots in the United States, bringing in more than four million visitors a year.
-Most of the more than 450 wineries in the region hold regular tastings for a variety of wines, including Merlot, Pinot Noir, Cabernet Franc, Zinfandel, Sauvignon Blanc, Cabernet Sauvignon and more.
-It’s also a fun area, with small, charming towns, great restaurants, outdoor activities, hotels and spas and of course, wine tours.
+Most of the more than 450 wineries in the region hold regular tastings for a variety of wines, including Merlot, Pinot Noir, Cabernet Franc, Zinfandel, Sauvignon Blanc, Cabernet Sauvignon, and more.
+It’s also a fun area, with small, charming towns, great restaurants, outdoor activities, hotels, spas, and of course, wine tours.
 Consider buying the Napa Valley 2-day Explorer Pass so you can taste and tour as much as you like.

 Prince Edward County, Ontario